 In previous surveys and research studies conducted at the UW, students said they want to see events that are pertinent to their interests.
-Relevant Events makes it easy for departments to reach students, letting them know about events that will enhance their studies.
+Relevant Events makes it easy for departments to reach students, letting them know about events that can enhance their studies.
 Integrating MyUW and UW Event Calendars meets an additional goal: reducing the number of places students must check to get the information they need.
 For the initial release of Relevant Events, about 65% of majors were mapped to a departmental calendar.

 How It Works